mpayumo/accident-severity-us/README.md

 ---

+### Severity

-### Vehicular accidents usually imposed "manageable" delay upon commuters during the specified time period with Class 2 Severity occuring the most nationwide
+Vehicular accidents usually imposed "manageable" delay upon commuters during the specified time period with Class 2 Severity occuring the most nationwide.

 ![Severity frequency distribution](img/severity-dist.jpg "Frequency Distribution: Severity")

 ---

-### Word cloud showing U.S. cities that experienced the most vehicular accidents out of 11,507 cities

-The respective sizes of the words represent their share of the distribution.
+### Word Cloud: Make Your Voice Visually Heard

+If cities had a way to make their voices heard, the respective sizes of their names would represent their share of the distribution upon the reader.
+Out of **11,507** U.S. cities, one can deduce which ones are most likely in need of attention.

 <p align="center"><img src="img/wordcloud.jpg"></p>